History of Success

 Celebrating Three Decades of Market Transformation

-Since 1996, the Northwest Energy Efficiency Alliance has worked alongside utilities and regional partners to advance energy efficiency through research, collaboration and market-based solutions.
+Since 1996, the Northwest Energy Efficiency Alliance (NEEA) has worked alongside utilities and regional partners to advance energy efficiency through research, collaboration and market-based solutions.

 Explore the timeline below to discover the people, programs and pivotal moments that have helped shape the alliance’s history and the Northwest’s energy future.